-The Elite is currently one of three mattresses from Brook + Wilde, and sits in the middle of its range, between the popular Brook + Wilde Lux mattress (with five layers) and the new Brook + Wilde Ultima (10 layers).
+The Elite is one of four mattresses from Brook + Wilde, and sits above the popular Brook + Wilde Lux mattress (with five layers) and below the Brook + Wilde Ultima (10 layers) and Perla (14 layers).
 Read on for our full Brook + Wilde Elite mattress review, or head to our Brook + Wilde vs Simba showdown to see how it compares to a major competitor.

 A note on price before we start.
-We're at the upper end of the market here, but don't be put off: we've negotiated an excellent Brook + Wilde deal for you: add the code T340 at the checkout to knock 40% off the price of the Brook + Wilde Elite mattress.
+We're at the upper end of the market here, but don't be put off.
+We've negotiated an excellent Brook + Wilde deal for you: add the code T352 at the checkout to knock a massive 52% off the price of the Brook + Wilde Elite mattress.
 See how that stacks up against what you can get for your money elsewhere, in our general cheap mattress deals guide.

 Brook + Wilde Elite mattress review: design and comfort

 Needs flipping?
 No

 Trial: 100 nights